-The likelihood that D. lepelleyi, E. hispidus, H. heterotrichus, P. interceptus, P. odontomachi, P. lilacinus, P. aurantiacus, P. baliteus, P. cryptus, and R. spinosus will enter Australia or that

-P. minor will enter Western Australia as a result of trade in mangosteen fruit from Indonesia, be distributed in a viable state to a susceptible host, establish in Australia and subsequently spread within Australia is: MODERATE.
+The likelihood that D. lepelleyi, E. hispidus, H. heterotrichus, P. interceptus, P. odontomachi, P. lilacinus, P. minor, P. aurantiacus, P. baliteus, P. cryptus, and R. spinosus will enter Australia as a result of trade in mangosteen fruit from Indonesia, be distributed in a viable state to a susceptible host, establish in Australia and subsequently spread within Australia is: MODERATE.